 A tummy tuck is major abdominal surgery, and as such, requires a careful recovery process.

 The exact amount of time it will take for you to recover will all depend on your individualized surgical plan and the work that Dr. Hopkins performs.
 Typically speaking, Dallas tummy tuck patients require 2-4 weeks off work or school for rest and recovery.

-All physical activity, including heavy lifting (small children included), walking and riding a bike, should be limited during your initial recovery process.
-At about 3-4 weeks post-op, you can usually return to non-abdominal exercises.* Most tummy tuck patients can resume abdominal exercises about 6 weeks after their surgery.*
+As mentioned above, all physical activity, including heavy lifting (small children included), walking and riding a bike, should be limited during your initial recovery process.
+At about 3-4 weeks post-op, you can usually return to non-abdominal exercises.* Most tummy tuck patients can resume abdominal exercises about 6 weeks after their surgery.

 If you’re ready for a tighter, smoother abdomen, then don’t delay.
 Get on your way to the body you want.

 Call Dr. Hopkins’ Dallas office today to schedule an initial consultation at (972) 298-6641.